Nothing-Works/mysql-queries/Sakila/GroupResultsWithAggregateFunctions.md

 This will not give you the expected result, because, you are trying to group by `customer_id` however for each row `rental_id` is different so mysql does not know what to do with it.
 It may cause error(saying that `rental_id` is not an aggregate column) or it just gives you the first `rental_id` value which is not correct in almost all cases.

+You may add `rental.rental_id` in the `group by` as well, it will group by the combination of `rental.rental_id` and `customer.customer_id` which means that we do not need to do the aggregate on `rental.rental_id`. (in this case it does not make any sense at all but in other cases it may be useful)

 2. no `group by`, only aggregate

 ```mysql